 Out of all the hedgerow liqueurs, we have made this year; our Rosehip Liqueur is a favourite.
 In fact, it is currently hidden away to give it a chance to mature before hubby drinks it all!

 Rosehip berries are the beautiful red fruit of the rose (Rosa) bush.
 All roses and their fruit are edible, although flavour varies depending on the variety.
 We are fortunate in that we have lots of wild dog rose bushes growing in the hedgerows around our house and they have an excellent flavour.

 I cant promise that our rosehip liqueur will stop you catching a cold, but since it tastes delicious, it’ll certainly cheer you up if you do have one.

-- Enough rosehips to half fill a litre glass jar (Amazon).
+- Enough rosehips to half fill a litre glass jar (Amazon affiliate link).
 I like to top and tail mine and freeze them first

 - Zest of 1 Lemon